StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 **- Series**

-One or more datasets are displayed in the text block.
+The text block displays one or more datasets.
 Select multiple series to compare different data points over time.

 Enter the following details:

 * Entity: The specific entity the series applies to.
-* Period field: The date field that determines how filters from the **Period** dropdown at the top of the page are applied to the data.
+* Period field: The date field that controls how filters from the **Period** dropdown at the top of the page apply to the data.
 * Aggregation: The method used to aggregate data values.
 * Label: The text used to identify the data series in the chart.
 * Filters: Criteria to refine and customize the displayed data.